Comparatives and Superlatives

 Verb

 Superlative adjectives are used to compare one noun to a group.
 For example, this flower is the reddest flower.
-The superlative is made by adding '-ost' or, in some cases, '-st'.
+The superlative is made by adding '-ost' or, in some cases, '-st' between the adjective's stem and its suffix.
 For example, 'he god wære hehst ond halgost - he was the highest and holiest god'.

 Subject